Khandaker Delwar Hossain: Career

 Hossain took a teaching job at Murari Chand College in Sylhet after completion of his studies in the economics department.
-He joined the Manikganj subdivisional bar to start his legal practise.
+He joined the Manikganj subdivisional bar to start his legal practice.
 In 1957, he joined the National Awami Party led by Abdul Hamid Khan Bhashani.
 In 1964, he served as the chief of the Manikganj subdivision election monitoring committee for Fatima Jinnah, the Combined Opposition Party candidate.

 Hossain was elected president of the National Awami Party unit in Manikganj in 1965.
 He participated in the Six point movement against the government of Pakistan.
 He also participated in protests against President Ayub Khan.
 In the 1970 Pakistani general election he stood as a nominee of the National Awami Party faction led by Muzaffar Ahmed.
 Hossain worked as an organizer in the Bangladesh Liberation War and was a Revolutionary Command Council member in Manikganj.

 In 1978, Hossain joined Military dictator President Ziaur Rahman's political party, the Jatiyatabadi Ganatantrik Dal.
 He was made convenor of the party in Manikganj District.
 After the Bangladesh Nationalist Party, the successor to the Dal, was created, he was elected chairman of the party in Manikganj District in 1979.
 He was elected member of parliament in 1979 from Manikganj-1.
 From 1979 to 1981, he was a member of the Dhaka University Senate.
 He was the vice-president of Bangladesh Samabaya Bank Limited from 1979 to 1982.

 In the 1980s, Hossain campaigned against strongman President Hussain Mohammad Ershad.

 Hossain was appointed a member of the National Standing Committee of the Bangladesh Nationalist Party in 1985.
 He was re-elected member of parliament in 1991 from Manikganj-1.

 Hossain was re-elected in parliament in the February 1996 Bangladeshi general election and the June 1996 Bangladeshi general election from Manikganj-1.
 He was appointed chief whip of the opposition party.

 Hossain was re-elected in parliament from Manikganj-1 in the 2001 Bangladeshi general election.
 He was appointed the chief whip.
 His house was raided by Bangladesh Army during Operation Clean Heart.

 After former Prime Minister and chairperson of the Bangladesh Nationalist Party, Khaleda Zia, was detained on 3 September 2007 she expelled general secretary Abdul Mannan Bhuiyan and replaced him with Hossain.
 She had made those changes through writing letters to Abdul Mannan Bhuiyan, Ashraf Hossain, and Khandaker Delwar Hossain on the eve of her arrest.
 She was detained by the caretaker government which had come to power and declared emergency on 11 January 2007.
 The caretaker government had also filed six corruption cases against Hossain.

 In September 2007, Hossain was the general secretary of a pro-Khaleda fraction of the Bangladesh Nationalist Party and Abdul Mannan Bhuiyan was leader of the pro-reform fraction.